jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-mkimage.md

   and extract CONTENT as initial partition content (.tar[.gz|.xz|.bz2] file or img[.gz|.bz2] file to be dumped in the partition).
   FS and CONTENT can be empty.
+- `DISK_DEVICE=X`: disk or partition to be used by lvm.
+Setting this option allows to bind guest disk with any partition or disk available on host, e.g. /dev/sda3 or /dev/sdb.
+  This variable is not set by default, but if set, it overrides disk settings inside xenguest-manager.conf - 'XENGUEST_VOLUME_DEVICE'.

 The disk-files contain files to be used for initializing the disk partitions content.
 Those should be used to create a LVM or a physical disk and initialize